johnbillion/action-wordpress-plugin-attestation/README.md

 	<p><cite><a href="https://docs.github.com/en/actions/security-for-github-actions/using-artifact-attestations/using-artifact-attestations-to-establish-provenance-for-builds">Source: GitHub Docs</a></cite></p>
 </blockquote>

-This action generates an artifact attestation for the ZIP file that is served by the plugin directory for each release of your plugin.
+This action generates an artifact attestation for the zip file that is served by the plugin directory for each release of your plugin.
 This can subsequently be used by consumers to verify that a given version of your plugin actually originated from your user account on GitHub.

-There is not much tooling for the verification aspect at the moment — other than the `gh attestation verify` command — but this ultimately facilitates verifying that a plugin release came from its trusted author rather than an unwanted entity, for example somebody who stole your SVN password, hacked into WordPress.org, or performed a hostile plugin takeover.
+There is not much tooling for the verification aspect at the moment — other than the `gh attestation verify` command — but this ultimately facilitates verifying that a plugin release came from its trusted author rather than an unwanted entity, for example somebody who stole your SVN password, hacked into wordpress.org, or performed a hostile plugin takeover.

 ## Usage